A quantum monomer-dimer model on Penrose tilings

 \textit{Discussion.---}We proposed a frustration-free quantum monomer-dimer model on Penrose tilings, determined its exact ground state, mapped the system to a $\mathbb{Z}_2$ gauge theory, and characterized the phase of the gauge theory at the frustration-free point.
 Our analysis showed that both monomers and visons are condensed, indicating that the gauge theory is in the confined phase and the system is likely ordered.
+We note that while the scaling behavior of Wilson loops and lines reveals the phase of the gauge theory, it does not reveal the specific type of ordering present in the system.
+Whether the results of this Letter are specific to the particular Penrose tiling we studied, or whether they apply more generally to other Penrose tilings, is an important question which warrants a separate investigation.
+We leave it for future work.
 While our results answer key questions about our model, they also open several new research directions.
 For instance, what type of ordering, in terms of dimers, does the system exhibit?
 What is the phase of the system away from the RK point?
 By introducing additional terms in the Hamiltonian, monomers can be pinned to specific sites, and the density of mobile monomers can be varied (see \cref{sec:miscroscopic-spin-hamiltonian} of the SM~\cite{supp}).
 Does the system undergo a phase transition as the mobile monomer density changes~\cite{syljuasen2005continuous}?
+Does the ground state enter a deconfined phase upon introducing an additional density of monomers, analogous to what is seen in the square lattice~\cite{syljuasen2005continuous}?
+Can a deconfined phase be obtained in a different quasicrystal with monomer membranes?
 2D quasicrystals can be viewed as projections of higher-dimensional periodic lattices on certain planes~\cite{debruijn1981algebraic,debruijn1981algebraic2}.
-Do quantum dimer models or gauge theories on 2D quasicrystals exhibit properties analogous to their higher-dimensional periodic counterparts?
-Finally, how can neutral atoms, which can be arranged in arbitrary two-dimensional patterns using tweezer arrays~\cite{weimer2010rydberga,ebadi2021quantum,labuhn2016tunable,semeghini2021probing,barredo2016anatombyatom,samajdar2021quantum}, be utilized to simulate quantum dimer models on quasicrystals?
+Which phenomena observed in quantum dimer models or gauge theories on higher-dimensional periodic lattices also occur in 2D quasicrystals?
+Finally, how can neutral atoms, which can be arranged in arbitrary two-dimensional patterns using tweezer arrays~\cite{weimer2010rydberga,ebadi2021quantum,labuhn2016tunable,semeghini2021probing,barredo2016anatombyatom,samajdar2021quantum,zeng2025quantum}, and known to simulate dimer models on periodic lattices~\cite{semeghini2021probing,verresen2021prediction,zeng2025quantum}, be used to simulate quantum dimer models on quasicrystals?

 \widetext

 {S\arabic{equation}} {S\arabic{figure}}

 \